 1. To have an overview of the crypto market

-Blockchain explorers can help you view status of your transactions – both what is being sent and what is incoming, as well as balances of a particular address.
-However, they can give a wider view of market environment based on a variety of other data.
+Blockchain explorers can help you view the status of your transactions – both what is being sent and what is incoming, as well as balances of a particular address.
+However, they can give a wider view of the market environment based on a variety of other data.
 For instance, they can tell who is mining, who is trading and how much they are getting paid.
 They can help you track mined blocks in real time and you can still narrow down on individual addresses, the amount sent, the address it came from and the one it was sent to, as well as many other details.

-With an explorer, you can track mining pool data, discover pools and how they are mining blocks, check and discover orphaned blocks or those that have not been included in the blockchain, as well as check blocks that were mined, when they were found, their size and which transactions they contains.
+With an explorer, you can track mining pool data, discover pools and how they are mining blocks, check and discover orphaned blocks or those that have not been included in the blockchain, as well as check blocks that were mined, when they were found, their size and which transactions they contain.
 Further, block explorers can be used to track other information such as block heights and rich lists.